Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

 \acknowledgements

+We thank the anonymous referee for helpful comments and suggestions that greatly improved the manuscript.
+We thank Neal Evans for reading our manuscript carefully and providing thoughtful comments.
 J.-G.K. acknowledges the participants of Paris-Saclay University's Institut Pascal program ``The Self-Organized Star Formation Process'' for useful discussions.
-J.-G.K. benefited from the KITP program on ``Globular Clusters at the Nexus of Star and Galaxy Formation'', which is supported by the National Science Foundation under Grant No. NSF PHY-1748958.
+J.-G.K. benefited from the KITP program on ``Globular Clusters at the Nexus of Star and Galaxy Formation,'' which is supported by the National Science Foundation under Grant No. NSF PHY-1748958.
 J.-G.K. acknowledges support from the Lyman Spitzer, Jr. Postdoctoral Fellowship at Princeton University.
 This work was partly supported by the National Science Foundation (AARG award AST-1713949).
 Computational resources were provided by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology’s High Performance Computing Center at Princeton University.

 \software{{\tt Athena} \citep{stone08,stone09}, {\tt ParaView} \citep{ayachit15}, {\tt IPython} \citep{perez07}, {\tt NumPy} \citep{vanderWalt11}, {\tt xarray} \citep{hoyer17}, {\tt scipy} \citep{virtanen20}, {\tt Matplotlib} \citep{hunter07}, {\tt Astropy} \citep{astropy1, astropy2}, {\tt pandas} \citep{mckinney10}, {\tt yt} \citep{yt}.}